Trek Brochures

 BIKE PHOTOGRAPHY

 Here are some suggestions for photographing bicycles.
-For selling on eBay.com or for the Vintage-Trek gallery, you need close-ups of various parts of the frames, so you will need a camera that can handle that: either with a zoom lens, or a camera that can focus as close as a foot or so.
+For selling online, you need close-ups of various parts of the frames, so you will need a camera that can handle that: either with a zoom lens, or a camera that can focus as close as a foot or so.
 Use a tripod or other support to reduce shaking of the camera, especially if a zoom is used.
 Even two crossed sticks, with the camera held above the cross, will help a lot.
+It is good to have one overall picture from the left side, OK to cut off the ends of the wheels.
+Close-ups should include: the lugs, bottom bracket, fork crown, brakes, decals, dropouts, derailleurs and crank.
 Hint: clean the bike first.

 Try for a neutral, contrasting background.
 Outside on a cloudy day or in the shade works best.
 Bright light, a flash or the sun, makes highlights that mask the details of the frame.
 Sheldon Brown offers an alternative method that uses a flash, which gets good results: http://www.sheldonbrown.com/selling.html#photos.